-The preliminary design plans support future economic growth of the area, while implementing casualty reduction and safety measures.
-A series of roundabout and bus lane improvements are proposed to enhance network capacity as well as extend the existing bus lane routes to support public transport including Park and Ride.
+The plans support future economic growth of the area, while implementing casualty reduction and safety measures.
+Roundabout and bus lane improvements are designed to enhance network capacity as well as extend the existing bus lane routes to support public transport including Park and Ride.

-The work will be undertaken in a phased approach over a period of approximately 3 years.
-Please note that any dates provided are only indicative and may be subject to change as the project develops.
+The work will be undertaken in phases over a period of approximately 3 years.
+Dates provided may be subject to change as the project develops.